Tirza Schaefer: Romance Author & Goddess Facilitator

 The Flame of Inspiration

-In mythology, Brigid was described to have been born at dawn with the exact rising of the sun.
+In mythology, Bríd was described to have been born at dawn with the exact rising of the sun.
 Her head was radiant with light and thus, she is associated with sunbeams and warmth, ascended awareness, enlightenment and new beginnings.
 This solar energy, also heralding spring after the dark winter months also bring hope and renewal.

 In Celtic mythology, there is no difference between the flame of inspiration and that of the hearth in the house.
 The inner and outer worlds are not only equal but also not separate from each other.
-Brigid is a very complex goddess, having so many different aspects, which is due to her triple nature, but not as maiden, mother and crone, but as three sisters representing the three elements of fire, water and earth.
+Bríd is a very complex Goddess, having so many different aspects, which is due to her triple nature, but not as maiden, mother and crone, but as three sisters representing the three elements of fire, water and earth.
 From there her functions and attributes are further diversified like a tree with many branches, all ultimately converging to the one root.

-She is known throughout Wales and England under various names and in each part, a river has been named after her, Brigit, Braint and Brent respectively.
+She is known throughout Ireland, Wales and England under various names and in each part, a river has been named after her, Brigit, Braint and Brent respectively.
 In England, as Brigantia, she is the central figure of many heroic myths and is therefore associated with underworld quests and sacred kingship.
 As she is so versatile, she has been able to survive throughout the ages and is still a central figure in worship to this day in Ireland as an only thinly veiled version a Christian saint.